Loftus Versfeld Stadium, Pretoria

 Loftus Versfeld is also the home ground of the celebrated Blue Bulls rugby team.

 Some R90-million was spent on a new roof over its East Pavilion, new VIP seating, an upgraded lighting system and facilities for emergency power.
-There are new video boards, scoreboards, turnstiles and comprehensive media facilities.
-All the seating at this Pretoria sports stadium has also been replaced, increasing spectator capacity to 50 000.
+New video boards, scoreboards, turnstiles and comprehensive media facilities were all installed as well as additional seats with a spectator capacity of 51 762.

-The seemingly stately city of Pretoria may be the political and diplomatic hub of Gauteng province, but its international community and multi-cultural student population share a common passion for sports and partying!
+The seemingly stately city of Pretoria may be the political and diplomatic hub of Gauteng province, but Loftus Versfeld is the sporting heart of South Africa.

 Travel tips & Planning info